hstreamdb/docs/docs/en/guides/stream.md

   + Maximum value = 21 days

-- Maximum record size

-  The largest size of a record batch allowed by HStreamDB, the default value is 1MB.

 ## Create a stream

 Create a stream before you write records or create a subscription.